jbrumf/pydosa/README.md

 #### Known Issues

-- When entering numeric values, it is necessary to press Enter to accept the value.
-Simply changing the focus by selecting another widget is not sufficient.

 - *Scope lock-up:* If Pydosa is killed while the oscilloscope scope is transferring data, it may cause the scope controls to lock up.
 To recover, power the scope off and on again.